 Select exhibitions include:

-Coleman Projects London, One in the Other, London, and group exhibitions - The Future Can Wait, Sobel, Gallerist, Istanbul Biennale 2007, Between A Rock and a Hard Place, Rove Projects, London; Territory, Arts Gallery, London; Jerusalem, Dean Clog Gallery, London.
+Kristing Hjellegjerde Gallery, London; Sun Gallery, Seoul; Carl Freedman Gallery, London; Coleman Projects London, Studio 1.1 London; One in the Other, London, and group exhibitions - The Future Can Wait, Sobel, Gallerist, Istanbul Biennale 2007, Between A Rock and a Hard Place, Rove Projects, London; Territory, Arts Gallery, London; Jerusalem, Dean Clog Gallery, London.

 Curated Projects include: